rbroek/objectiv.io/docs/docs/tracking/core-concepts/locations.md

 In this example, there is a link that lives in Section 'hero', within Section 'homepage'.

 ## Every Event is unique
 Together with an `id`, a Location Stack makes every Event unique.
-For example, another Link with the same `id` on the homepage, but in a Section called 'footer', is still unique:
+For example, taking the previous example, another Link with the same `id` on the homepage, but in a Section called 'footer', is still unique:

 ```json
   "location_stack":[